CookiesKush/Clean-Python-Builder/README.md

 # Clean-Python-Builder

+## About
-Simple yet useful clean python file builder
+Simple yet useful clean python file builder that deletes the uneeded files / folders after compling a python file